-These charming DIY peg people dolls are a simple, fun art project for kids or adults!
-They are perfect in a preschool busy bag, for Waldorf or open-ended play, counting, story-telling, for decoration, or for a handmade gift.
+These charming DIY peg dolls are a simple, fun art project for kids or adults!
+It’s not that hard to learn how to paint peg dolls, and you can use them in a preschool busy bag, for Waldorf or open-ended play, for counting, story-telling, for decoration, or for a handmade gift.

-*I have linked to non-toxic paints and varnish, but I still wouldn’t recommend these be given to little ones who still put toys in their mouths.
+*I have linked to non-toxic paints and varnish in this post, but I still wouldn’t recommend these peg dolls be given to little ones who still put toys in their mouths.

 You can make these dolls as simple or as complicated as you would like.